 Players can experience the world of Monster Hunter alone or in four player local play using Nintendo 3DS.
 Finding nearby hunters to adventure on quests with is now even easier via the local Nintendo 3DS search feature.
 Wii U players will be able to enjoy the hunt with Nintendo 3DS players via a local wireless connection.
 Gamers that own both a Wii U and Nintendo 3DS can take advantage of the inter compatibility of save data between the two consoles, taking the hunt from the living room wherever they go.

 Monster Hunter 3 Ultimate is my first experience with Capcom's Monster Hunter series and at first I wasn't sure what to expect.
-When Ultimate 3 came out on the 3DS and Wii U this spring, I was among a wave of gamers who got an odd...read full review
+When Ultimate 3 came out on the 3DS and Wii U this spring, I was among a wave of gamers who got an odd impression from a vague demo but still found...read full review

 Wii's World is not officially affiliated with Nintendo! (but they wish we were).